dotnetprojects/S7CommPlusDriver/src/S7CommPlusDriver/README.md

 dotnet add package DotNetProjects.S7CommPlusDriver
 ```

 Use `S7CommPlusClient` for new applications.
-It provides async connect, browse, read, write, alarm, subscription, CPU metadata/control, block metadata, online block-view, and legitimation operations with request serialization, typed exceptions, connection-state events, reconnect support for read operations, and an explicit write-enable safety gate.
+It provides async connect, browse, bulk symbol resolution, read, write, alarm, subscription, CPU metadata/control, block and symbol-comment metadata, online block-view, and legitimation operations with request serialization, typed exceptions, connection-state events, reconnect support for read operations, and an explicit write-enable safety gate.

-TLS is the default security mode, using the managed BouncyCastle TLS backend unless `S7CommPlusClientOptions.TlsBackend` is set explicitly.
-On `net8.0` and later, older S7-1200/1500 CPUs can use `S7CommPlusSecurityMode.LegacyChallenge` or `Auto` for HarpoS7-derived legacy challenge authentication. `net6.0` remains TLS-only.
+The managed BouncyCastle backend is the default TLS implementation unless `S7CommPlusClientOptions.TlsBackend` is set explicitly.
+On `net8.0` and `net9.0`, the default security mode is `Auto`: it tries TLS first and reconnects with HarpoS7-derived legacy challenge authentication if the PLC rejects TLS.
+Set the mode to `Tls` to prohibit fallback, or `LegacyChallenge` to skip the TLS attempt. `net6.0` remains TLS-only.

 Default connection parameters are exposed through `S7CommPlusDefaults`: ISO-on-TCP port `102`, local TSAP `0x0600`, HMI remote TSAP `SIMATIC-ROOT-HMI`, and engineering remote TSAP `SIMATIC-ROOT-ES`.
 Remote TSAP values are validated as ASCII COTP parameters before connecting.

 ## Older PLCs / Legacy Challenge Auth

 Siemens OMS names the old non-TLS mode `SecurityTypeCSI`.
-This library exposes it as `S7CommPlusSecurityMode.LegacyChallenge` and keeps TLS as the default, so there is no silent security downgrade.
+This library exposes it as `S7CommPlusSecurityMode.LegacyChallenge`.
+Because `Auto` is the `net8.0`/`net9.0` default, applications that must prohibit fallback should explicitly use `S7CommPlusSecurityMode.Tls`.

 ```csharp
 await using var client = new S7CommPlusClient(new S7CommPlusClientOptions